rohithROR/Influence_mobile/README.md

 # Influence_mobile
-This application helps view the candidates' offers based on the Profile.
+This application helps view the candidate's offers based on the Profile.

 Prerequisites to start the application.
 * Ruby 3. x